 If the fixed assets turnover ratio is too high, it may indicate that the company is not investing more in fixed assets.
 In other words, there may be an opportunity to expand with more fixed assets, and the company is ignoring it.
 It could be the non-availability of enough funds.
 On the other hand, it could be that the machines have depreciated over the years, and the netblock has reduced substantially.
 Hence, showing a higher ratio.
 One more possible reason could be that the company has outsourced part of the process.
 Therefore, the turnover and revenue are looking higher where no capital investment is involved.

 Too Low Ratio

-If the ratio is too low, it indicates that the company is investing more in fixed assets but not utilizing it efficiently.
+If the ratio is too low, it indicates that the company is investing more in fixed assets but not utilizing them efficiently.
 It is of particular attention to top management.
 If the management does not address it, the company may enter into losses due to high depreciation costs and lower utilization of assets.

-As we discussed for too high a ratio, too low a ratio may also indicate that it has made a massive investment.
+As we discussed, for too high a ratio, too low a ratio may also indicate that it has made a massive investment.
 That could be in acquiring new assets, expansion is underway, or full capacity is yet to become operational.